 The experience of attending college is usually both exciting and stressful.
 Students face the challenge of addressing academic and personal concerns in an environment that is new and unfamiliar.
-This is why the counselors at the Counseling Center want to offer their assistance and support while you study at the College of William & Mary.
+This is why the counselors at the Counseling Center want to offer their assistance and support while you study at the William & Mary.

 What are some common concerns?

 - Personal/Academic issues

 - Separating from family and friends